idvorkin/idvorkin.github.io/_d/sat_dsat.md

 ### Career SAT/DSAT vs Life SAT/DSAT

 If you've written your [eulogy](/eulogy), you'll be aware you have many roles in your life, and your SAT and DSAT flows between them.
-Your global
+I suspect your global SAT/DSAT is not a weighted linear combination, but a hard to analyze non-linear function.

 ### High SAT High DSAT